 Once you have completed these steps, your HTML page

-The Console provides you with a space to experiment with modifying HTML pages, but it is important to keep in mind that you’re not changing the HTML document when you do things on the Console.
-In this case, once you reload the page it will return to a blank document.
+The Console provides you with a space to experiment with modifying HTML pages, but it is important to keep in mind that you’re not changing the HTML document itself when you do things on the Console.
+Once you reload the page it will return to a blank document.

 Each time a web page is loaded, the browser it is in creates a Document Object Model, or DOM, of the page.

-The page that we modified above would have a DOM view that looks similar to this before we reload the page:
+The page that you modified above would have a DOM view similar to this before reloading the page:

 Additionally, you will see CSS styles in a side panel or below the DOM panel, allowing you to see what styles are being employed within the HTML document or via a CSS style sheet.
-This is what our sample page above’s body style looks like within the Firefox Inspector:
+For instance, notice what your sample page’s body style includes in the Firefox Inspector:

 To live-edit a DOM node, double-click a selected element and make changes.
-To start, for example, you can modify an
+For example, you can modify an

 <h1> tag and make it an

 As with the Console, if you reload the page you’ll return to the original saved state of the HTML document.